 Chicago Tribune, April 23, 1849: In the first Tribune.

-The urban poor and working class, without bathing facilities in their homes, were not able to conform to this standard of cleanliness.
-During the Progressive era, reformers urged city governments to build public baths for the poor, and Chicago's government responded by building 21 small and utilitarian public bathhouses in poor and immigrant neighborhoods between 1894 and 1918.
+By the late 1800s, personal cleanliness had become a cultural norm for Americans, necessary for social acceptance, symbolic of good character, and essential for protecting public health from infectious diseases.Without bathing facilities in their homes, the urban poor and working class could not conform to this cleanliness standard.
+During the Progressive era, reformers urged city governments to build public baths for the poor.
+Chicago's government responded by building 21 small, utilitarian public bathhouses in poor and immigrant neighborhoods between 1894 and 1918.

-Although some American cities built elaborate, monumental, and expensive public baths, Chicago conformed to the bath reformers' ideal that public bathhouses should be modest, unpretentious, strictly functional, free, and located in poor and immigrant neighborhoods readily accessible to bathers.
-Chicago's bathhouses generally contained between 20 and 40 showers, with attached dressing rooms, and a waiting room.
+Although some American cities built elaborate, monumental, and expensive public baths, Chicago conformed to the bath reformers' ideal that public bathhouses should be modest, unpretentious, strictly functional, accessible, and located in poor and immigrant neighborhoods readily accessible to bathers.
+Chicago's bathhouses generally contained between 20 and 40 showers, attached dressing rooms, and a waiting room.
 There were no separate sections for men and women; two days a week were reserved for women, girls, and small children with their mothers.
 Bath patrons did not control water or temperature, which were regulated by an attendant who turned on the shower for 7 to 8 of the 20 minutes allowed for a bath.

 Pilsen Public Bath Ogden Public Bath